-The project builds on the PI’s and Co-Is’ existing research practices across intersectional areas of geography, mapping, performance, music, socially-engaged arts practices and intangible and material heritages.
+The project builds on the research team’s existing research practices across intersectional areas of geography, gardening, mapping, performance, puppetry, music, socially-engaged arts practices, arts activism, and intangible and material heritages.

 In 2017, Jenna was awarded an internationally competitive visiting Global Cultural Fellowship with the Institute for International Cultural Relations, Edinburgh University, working with thirty global curators, artists and policy makers exploring the value of cultural exchange for addressing issues of human rights.
 She holds a number of advisory and trustee roles in the UK and internationally.
 She is the founder and Creative Director of the arts and heritage organisation Digital Women’s Archive North (DWAN), and in 2019, in collaboration with women artists, she co-founded CIWA, the Centre for International Women Artists, a collective artist studio and gallery in Manchester, UK.

 Most recently, Jenna was PI on Partnership Development in Kosovo: “Empowering victims of war through art and culture: developing a museum of war, peace and memory in Kosovo”, GCRF – HEFCE Partnership Development Pump Priming (2019-2020); PI on “The Travelling Heritage Bureau of Displaced, International Women Artists”, Heritage Fund (2017 – 2019); and Co-I on project: “Green Infrastructure and the Health and Wellbeing Influences on an Ageing Population (GHIA)”, NERC/AHRC/ESRC Valuing Nature Fund: ref NE/N013530/1 (2016-2020).
 She also a Co-I on “Creative Adaptive Solutions for Treescapes of Rivers (CASTOR)”, funded by NERC Future of UK Treescapes programme (2021-2024).